-Teaching and Training: I have been teaching at the college level since 1995, including courses for Rutgers University, UMUC's Overseas Program (in Germany, Turkey, and Belgium), American University, Marymount University, Johns Hopkins University, and Trinity College.
+I started teaching at the college level in 1995, including courses for Rutgers University, UMUC's Overseas Program (in Germany, Turkey, and Belgium), American University, Marymount University, Johns Hopkins University, and Trinity College.
 I have been part of UMUC's Distance Education program since 1999, although I took a "breeding sabbatical" in May 2005.
 I returned to private-sector training in 2009, where I am now President of The Jennings Group, which specializes in leadership development training in the engineering sector.